Montreal Canadiens: Mascot

-Beginning in the 2004–05 NHL season, the Canadiens adopted Youppi! as their official mascot, the first costumed mascot in their long history.
-Youppi was the longtime mascot for the Montreal Expos baseball team but was dropped from the franchise when they moved to Washington, D.C. in 2004–05 and became the Washington Nationals.
-With the switch, Youppi became the first mascot in professional sports to switch leagues.
-He is also the first mascot in professional sports to get ejected from a game.
-In June 2020, Youppi became the first mascot from a Canadian-based club to be honoured in The Mascot Hall of Fame.
-Youppi's induction in the Mascot Hall of Fame was decided by a long voting process, which included the public vote.
+Beginning in the 2004–05 season, the Canadiens adopted Youppi! as their official mascot, the first costumed mascot in their long history.
+The foregoing was the longtime mascot for Major League Baseball (MLB)'s Montreal Expos but was dropped from the franchise when they moved to Washington, D.C. prior to the 2005 MLB season and became the Washington Nationals.
+With the changeover, Youppi! became the first mascot in professional sports to switch leagues.
+He is also the first mascot in professional sports to get ejected from a game dating back to his time with the Expos.
+In June 2020, Youppi! became the first mascot from a Canadian-based club to be inducted into the Mascot Hall of Fame.

-In 2022, the Canadiens introduced an "unofficial official mascot" for its Reverse Retro series of games that season.
+In November 2022, the Canadiens introduced METAL!, an "unofficial official mascot", for the team's Reverse Retro series of games that season.
+METAL! was retired ahead of the 2024–25 season.

 Rivalries

+Toronto Maple Leafs

 The Canadiens have developed strong rivalries with two fellow Original Six franchises, with whom they frequently shared divisions and competed in postseason play.
 The oldest is with the Toronto Maple Leafs, who first faced the Canadiens as the Toronto Arenas in 1917.
-The teams met 16 times in the playoffs, including five Stanley Cup Finals.
+The teams met 16 times in the playoffs, including five Stanley Cup Final.
 Featuring the two largest cities in Canada and two of the largest fanbases in the league, the rivalry is sometimes dramatized as being emblematic of Canada's English and French linguistic divide.
 From 1938 to 1970, they were the only two Canadian teams in the league.

+Boston Bruins

-The team's other Original Six rival are the Boston Bruins, who since their NHL debut in 1924 have played the Canadiens more than any other team in both regular season play and the playoffs combined.
+The team's other Original Six rivals are the Boston Bruins, who, since their NHL debut in 1924 have played the Canadiens more than any other team in both regular season play and the playoffs combined.
 The teams have played 34 playoff series, seven of which were in the finals.

+Quebec Nordiques (1979–1995)

-The Canadiens also had an intraprovincial rivalry with the Quebec Nordiques during its existence from 1979 to 1995, nicknamed the "Battle of Quebec."
+The Canadiens also had an intraprovincial rivalry with the Quebec Nordiques during their existence from 1979 to 1995, nicknamed the "Battle of Quebec".